-His name was Mat, who watching the whole exchange between Wence, his wife and I, had grown curious as to what we were doing.
-And to top it off, Mat was not alone.
+His name was Mat, who watching the whole exchange between Wence, his wife, and I had grown curious as to what we were doing.
+And to top it off, Matt was not alone.
 Leaning against a wall, taking in all, was his band of friends, Armando, Benny, Arnold, and Junior.
 Guys that, whom on any other day, most likely would have alarmed me.
 Thinking, who in their right mind would voluntarily stop to be surrounded by a gang of people they did not know.
 Especially when it looked like any singular one of them had the ability to inflict harm.

 I turned the question back to Mat, are enjoying a celebration day?

-Mat took the lead in conversation.
-My eyes were opened to a history not only of the Valley, but also of his background and determination to overcome a sketchy past.
+Matt took the lead in the conversation.
+My eyes were opened to history not only of the Valley but also of his background and determination to overcome a sketchy past.
 The guy had heavy roots and told me stories of the area tracing back to the early seventies.
-I’d seen many photographs and read countless articles about San Fernando Valley, but Mat brought them to full color, as with the eloquence of a schooled master, he gave me accounts of a troubled past.
-His stories were real, unpublished and revealed the trials of a youth emerging out of unsettled streets.
-He openly expressed, “In seventy-eight I was a gangster, a hoodlum.
+I’d seen many photographs and read countless articles about San Fernando Valley, but Matt brought them to full color, as with the eloquence of a schooled master, he gave me accounts of a troubled past.
+His stories were real, unpublished, and revealed the trials of a youth emerging out of unsettled streets.
+He openly expressed, “In seventy-eight, I was a gangster, a hoodlum.
 But those times are passed me now.”
 There was a calm in his eyes as he made this claim, and I could see he was lobbying for a better future–an ambassador proclaiming his example of how to restart life.

 He brought me up-to-speed on the challenges he was facing and revealed notes about a book he was writing, its working title: Amazing Grace.

-Equally as involved with me was Mat’s buddy, Armando; better identified as a man of great smiles.
+Equally as involved with me was Matt’s buddy, Armando; better identified as a man of great smiles.
 Armando was a grand figure indeed.
-I felt a little unsure standing by his side, and dwarfed by his scale, I must have appeared apprehensive.
-A feeling that, perhaps noticed by Armando, was diminished by the welcoming handshake he greeted me with.
+I felt a little unsure standing by his side and dwarfed by his scale, I must have appeared apprehensive.
+A feeling that perhaps noticed by Armando, was diminished by the welcoming handshake he greeted me with.
 With warmth emitted, he shared, “COME TO CANOGA PARK, IT’S A NICE COMMUNITY, WE’RE LOOKING UP!”

 I had spent thirty minutes with Valley royalty, seen them in action with the community, watched them encourage strangers and youth as I absorbed their message.
 Loud and sure it was: